TCAO-2/salad-server/install/README.md

 # Install the Debian distribution from the ISO

 - Keep default network settings for the installation (DHCP).
-- Create a regular user called _noroot_ or another name but you will need to edit some parameters.
+- Create an admin user called _noroot_ or another name but you will need to edit some parameters.
 - Do not encrypt the system, guided partitioning, separated _/home_ _/var_ and _/tmp_ partitions.
 - Keep only standard system utilities.